XPath

 #Sequence Types

 Sequence types describe the structure of sequences.
-They're used in function signatures, variable declarations, and type tests.
+Function signatures, variable declarations, and type tests all use sequence types.

 #Occurrence Indicators